microsoft/vscode-docs/docs/remote/containers-advanced.md

 On Linux, if you are referencing a **Dockerfile or image** in `devcontainer.json`, this will also automatically update the container user's UID/GID to match your local user to avoid the bind mount permissions problem that exists in this environment (unless you set `"updateRemoteUserUID": false`).

-Since this setting only affects VS Code and related sub-processes, the container just needs to be restarted for it to take effect.
+Since this setting only affects VS Code and related sub-processes, VS Code just needs to be restarted (or the window reloaded) for it to take effect.
 However, UID/GID updates are only applied when the container is created and requires a rebuild to change.

 ### Specifying the default container user